How to Organize and Write a Birth Plan | Plan Your Best Birth (part 3 of 3)

 Write as though you’re informed, but recognize that you’re not the professional.
 Write in a tone that communicates respect and gratitude for those who will assist you.
 Don’t be an arrogant or demanding mother-to-be.

 Call it your Birth Preferences rather than your Birth Plan.
 This simple change can help show your caregivers that you understand birth doesn’t always go according to our nicely laid-out plans.
-Again, it’s about the message that you’re conveying between the lines.
+The message that you’re conveying between the lines is important, too.

-Begin your Birth Preferences with something like this:
+Begin your Birth Preferences with something along these lines (feel free to copy+paste if it’s helpful):

 I understand that labor and birth are unpredictable and ultimately want the health and safety of both the baby and I to take precedence.
 Except in extreme emergency, I request that all recommended procedures be explained thoroughly (benefits and risks) so that I can be included in the decision-making process.
-My husband – Ryan Booker – will be present with me, as well as another support person.
+My husband/partner will be present with me, as well as another support person.
 Below are items that are important to me.
 All of the requests are for a normal labor, birth, and postpartum period.
 Your help with these is very much appreciated.